Comprehensive Breast Cancer Care from a Team of Experts

-The breast cancer care team at UH Seidman Cancer Center provides comprehensive patient-centered care, starting with cancer screening through diagnosis, treatment and survivorship.
-Our fellowship-trained cancer doctors (oncologists) offer the very latest in medical advancements, along with the most effective cancer treatments and the greatest chance of a breast cancer cure.
+The breast cancer care team at UH Seidman Cancer Center provides comprehensive patient-centered care, starting with breast cancer screening through diagnosis, treatment and survivorship.
+Our fellowship-trained cancer doctors offer the very latest in medical advancements, along with the most effective breast cancer treatments and the greatest chance of a breast cancer cure.

 UH Seidman Cancer Center is part of the National Cancer Institute-designated Case Comprehensive Cancer Center at Case Western Reserve University School of Medicine, which is one of an elite group of 41 comprehensive cancer hospitals nationwide.
 This means UH Seidman Cancer Center has access to the latest treatment options before other hospitals.

-National Expertise and Advanced Treatment Options
+Advanced Breast Cancer Treatment Options

 - Genetic counselors